waimea-jrwilliams/level2-programming-assesment/docs/test-plan.md

 ---

-## Example Test Name
+## Player turns

-I'm going to test and see if the players take turns and make moves
+Testing to see if players can take turns and make moves

-### Test Data To Use
+### Test Data Used

-By running my code it will test it
+By running the code it will show what I have expected

 ### Expected Test Result